ReadyResearchers-2023-24/cis-600-f2023-610-s2024-senior-thesis-pkelly55/thesis.md

 ## Ethical Implications

++ Blacklisting IP addresses is a common security practice employed to block access from specific addresses due to various security concerns.
+However, like any security measure, this approach raises ethical considerations that necessitate careful attention:

+1. Accuracy and Fairness:
+Ethical Concern: There is a potential risk of falsely identifying legitimate users as malicious and subsequently blocking their access.
+This could lead to a denial of service for innocent users.
+Implement measures to ensure the accuracy of the blacklisting criteria.
+Regularly review and update the criteria to minimize the chances of false positives.
+2. Transparency and Communication:
+Ethical Concern: Blacklisting activities may lack transparency, leaving users unaware of the reasons for their blocked access.
+Mitigation: Clearly communicate the reasons for blacklisting, providing users with avenues for appeal or clarification.
+Transparency helps build trust and allows users to understand the security measures in place.

 + Using Historical Database
 The utilization of historical databases in the project raises ethical considerations regarding privacy and consent.
 It's imperative to ensure that the data used is anonymized, and any potential risks associated with historical information are carefully evaluated.
 Transparency about the source and nature of historical data should be maintained, and efforts should be made to minimize any unintended consequences or biases that may arise from historical data usage.